Code-Bono/code-bono/README.md

-## Code-Bono!
+## Code Bono

 Code Bono is a platform that connects nonprofit organizations with software developers looking to contribute their skills through pro bono work.
 Code Bono is a web application built using React, Redux, Express, Socket.io, and GitHub API Integration.
+You can find the deployed site at http://www.codebono.org/.

 ## Signing Up